All the annoying office sounds that make you want to die, ranked

 5. Frantically scraping your cutlery about on a plate like you’re a cat trying to bury its poo underneath a blackboard

-So, I'll admit it, not every sound on this list has the potential to annoy everybody.
-Some people can happily go ahead with their entire head in a sound-proof bubble, almost nothing piercing enough to pop it – I envy these people.
-However, one thing that I most definitely share with them, is that they also cannot stand the sound of metal cutlery scraping around on a porcelain plate.
+Not every sound on this list has the potential to annoy everybody.
+Some people can happily go ahead with their entire head in a sound-proof bubble, almost nothing piercing enough to pop it.
+However, we cannot stand the sound of metal cutlery scraping around on a porcelain plate.

 This sound unites all humans in hatred.
 It cuts through the atmosphere like an ear-seeking bullet and immediately lodges itself in all available brains, heating them up to a high enough temperature to thin the skull by a good millimetre each time.
 It is also the only sound on this list that has the unique ability to make even the perpetrator wince – providing they don’t usually do it, that is.
 We’ve all had a momentary lapse in decorum and done it accidentally.
 No judgement there.